 - Opening and managing an estate bank account

-- An ancillary estate or foreign probate for a deceased person who was not a resident of Alabama
+- Handling an ancillary estate or foreign probate for a deceased person who was not a resident of Alabama

 The Law Offices of Brenton C. McWilliams: Your Trusted Baldwin County Probate Lawyers